aetperf/aetperf.github.io/_posts/2021-07-22-Goldbach-s-Comet-with-Numba-and-Datashader.md

 tags: Python Goldbach primes Python Numba Datashader visualization
 ---

 This Python post is about computing and plotting Goldbach function.
 It is using some very basic mathematical knowledge, nothing fancy!
-The point is to perform some computations with [Numba](http://numba.pydata.org/).
+The point is to do some computations with [Numba](http://numba.pydata.org/).
 We also use [Datashader](https://datashader.org/) to perform some efficient plotting.

 Here is the definition of the Goldbach function from [wikipedia](https://en.wikipedia.org/wiki/Goldbach%27s_comet):